-- Gather a note of medical necessity from your metabolic doctor - This note should explain Homocystinuria, what medications, supplements, formula and food items you may be traveling with - Check out the food scene where you are going; it may be necessary to pack your lowprotein foods - Pack extra food and formula, you never know when your flight might get delayed - Carry as much of your medication, supplements and food as a carry on.
+- Gather a note of medical necessity from your metabolic doctor - This note should explain Homocystinuria, what medications, supplements, formula and food items you may be traveling with - Check out the food scene where you are going; it may be necessary to pack your lowprotein foods.
+Check out the GoLowPro App to assist you with this task! - Pack extra food and formula, you never know when your flight might get delayed - Carry as much of your medication, supplements and food as a carry on.
 Some airlines will allow an additional carry on if medically necessary.
 Check with your airline to see if they have such a policy - Arrive at the airport with plenty of time.
 Because of the nature of supplements and formula, your luggage will likely get pulled aside and searched.
 Be patient and show them your letter of medical necessity.
 They will still check the contents, but it will make things move much smoothly! - Have a written letter of what should happen in case of a medical emergency.
-Work with your medical team to complete this. - Once on the airplane or in the vehicle, make sure you take plenty of stretch breaks to promote circulation.
+Work with your medical team to complete this.

+Once on the airplane or in the vehicle, make sure you take plenty of stretch breaks to promote circulation.